Patchouli-M/SequencingCancerFinder/README.md

-The ckp models used in article can be downloaded for [sc-RNA data](https://drive.google.com/file/d/1l05-wMbPucfC4IG4oDmT5U-TOn_YZazL/view?usp=drive_link) and [ST data](https://drive.google.com/file/d/1ci78ccgSwZStWU14PRR-OklDWRhI-8rf/view?usp=drive_link).
+The pretrained models used in article can be downloaded for [sc-RNA data](https://drive.google.com/file/d/1l05-wMbPucfC4IG4oDmT5U-TOn_YZazL/view?usp=drive_link) and [ST data](https://drive.google.com/file/d/1ci78ccgSwZStWU14PRR-OklDWRhI-8rf/view?usp=drive_link).

 It can be used for new inference by executing the following command: